getchopstick/chopstick-boilerplate/README.md

 For more information and examples please refer to the [documentation on our website](http://getchopstick.com/docs).

+## Git subtree instructions

+Chopstick (the scss folder) is included as a git subtree.

+To push to the subtree: `git subtree push-all` or `git subtree push --prefix=scss`

+To pull to the subtree: `git subtree pull-all` or `git subtree pull --prefix=scss`

+The location and branch of the subtree are defined in the `.gittrees` file.

 ## Credits

 We owe a ton of credits to the following projects for inspiration: